kihaen/Personal-Portfolio-Static/README.md

-# reactResumePage
+# React Personal Portfolio
-This is my personal website
+This is my personal website built using a template